TobiasPSP/doneland_sources/README.md

 Below, you can leave a comment or join *discussions*.

+### Submit Your Own Reviews or Articles

 You are cordially invited to participate even more (if you like).

-At the top of each article you can see that each article is *attributed to its author* (which currently is just me).
-If you are just as much into electronics like me but don't want to run a website just to share and show, then please *do contact me* (by clicking the link *Contact* at the bottom of each page).
+At the top of each article each article is *attributed to its author* (which currently is just me).

+If you are just as much into electronics like I am but don't want to organize and run a website just to share and show your findings or ideas, then please *do contact me* (by clicking the link *Contact* at the bottom of each page).

-If we're on the same page, then maybe we'll see awesome articles from *you* on this site, too.
+If we're on the same page and ideas resonate, then maybe we all see awesome articles from *you* on this site soon.

 > [!CAUTION]
 > Bear in mind this is a non-profit site.
 All I do here is driven solely by fun and passion.